snkashis/android-docs/src/pages/maps/overview/data-driven-styling.md

 java={`
 // Create a list to store our line coordinates.

 List routeCoordinates = new ArrayList<Point>();
 routeCoordinates.add(Point.fromLngLat(-118.394391, 33.397676));
 routeCoordinates.add(Point.fromLngLat(-118.370917, 33.391142));

-// Create the LineString from the list of coordinates and then make a GeoJSON FeatureCollection
-// so that we can add the line to our map as a layer.
+// Create the LineString from the list of coordinates and then make a GeoJSON FeatureCollection so that we can add the line to our map as a layer.

 LineString lineString = LineString.fromLngLats(routeCoordinates);

 FeatureCollection featureCollection = FeatureCollection.fromFeatures(
 new Feature[]{Feature.fromGeometry(lineString)});

 GeoJsonSource geoJsonSource = new GeoJsonSource("geojson-source", featureCollection);
-mapboxMap.addSource(geoJsonSource);
+mapboxMap.getStyle().addSource(geoJsonSource);
 `}

 kotlin={`
- // Create a list to store our line coordinates. val routeCoordinates = ArrayList<Point>() routeCoordinates.add(Point.fromLngLat(-118.394391, 33.397676))
+ // Create a list to store our line coordinates.

+val routeCoordinates = ArrayList<Point>()
+routeCoordinates.add(Point.fromLngLat(-118.394391, 33.397676))
 routeCoordinates.add(Point.fromLngLat(-118.370917, 33.391142))